-- 1. The cumulative grade point average does not include college preparatory courses. - 2.
+- 1. The cumulative GPA does not include Developmental Education courses. - 2.
 A college credit student who has been suspended may change to a vocational certificate program and register for vocational classes in good standing. - 3.
-If a student transfers to the College and is working toward a degree, his/her cumulative grade point average is determined by those transfer courses posted on his/her transcript.
+If a student transfers to the College and is working toward a degree, his/her cumulative GPA is determined by those transfer courses posted on his/her transcript.
 The student remains in good standing until his/her transfer work has been officially evaluated and becomes a part of his/her academic record.
-Once the transcript is evaluated and the coursework transferred in is less than a 2.0 GPA, the student is admitted on probation.
+Once the transcript is evaluated, the student is admitted on probation if the GPA for the transferred coursework is less than 2.0.